gajus/table/.README/usage/draw_horizontal_line.md

-### Draw Join
+### Draw Horizontal Line

-`{function} config.drawJoin` property is a function that is called for every row in the table.
-The result of the function `{boolean}` determines whether a join/separating row is drawn.
+`{function} config.drawHorizontalLine` property is a function that is called for every non-content row in the table.
+The result of the function `{boolean}` determines whether a row is drawn.

 ```js
 let data,